-Why did you want to study psychology?
+Why did you choose to attend NWC?

-What’s your favorite memory from NWC?
+What is one of your favorite memories from NWC?

 My junior year, my RA was Katee Verhoef, who was addicted to Dr. Pepper.
 Halfway through the semester, my dorm mates and I came up with a plan to stack empty Dr. Pepper cans all the way up Katee’s door one morning before class.
 It took us two months to collect over 200 cans.
 The morning before finals, we stacked the cans against the door and waited.
 Did I mention Katee was on crutches at the time, with a toothbrush in her mouth?
 When she opened the door, the cans came crashing down and she jumped backward with terror on her face, and then, laughing, said “I’m SO proud!”
 We woke up most of the dorm with laughter and the sound of hundreds of empty pop cans bouncing on the floor.